-- Jack Pine Savage Days –This was Jack Pine’s 24th Year, and we are pleased to announce that JPSD had a great year.
+- Jack Pine Savage Days –This was Jack Pine’s 25th Year, and we are pleased to announce that JPSD had a great year.
 Our “Savage Dash” had over 300 people participate in the Fifth year, and over 400 children participated in the “Kids Dash”.
-Jack Pine has its own websites which helped us promote the event and improve communication and marketing.
+We also brought back the car show this year and had close to 100 participants.
 Check out www.savagedash.com and www.jackpinesavagedays.com

 - Chamber Dollar Purchase and Use – Chamber Dollars continue to be a very popular prize, gift, and award for many businesses.
 Over $20,000 in chamber dollars are purchased every year and redeemed by local chamber businesses.
 This is our way of helping create a “Shop Local” campaign and to support local Chamber Businesses.